 Estazolam is a popular benzodiazepine used in the treatment of sleep disorders, anxiety, and seizures.
 Unfortunately, this drug carries a significant risk to your health.
 It can lead to a chemical dependence that could be followed by addiction.

 Estazolam is a drug used in the treatment of anxiety and sleep disorders.
 This drug is available by prescription only from a licensed physician.
-It is in a class of drugs called benzodiazepines and is used for its anxiolytic, convulsant, and hypnotic effects.
+It is in a class of drugs called benzodiazepines and is used for its anxiolytic, anticonvulsant, and hypnotic effects.
 In some cases, it is also used as a muscle relaxant.
 In the broader picture, estazolam is in a category of central nervous system (CNS) depressants along with barbiturates, alcohol, and other sleep medications.
 Drugs in this category work by depressing excitability of the nervous system.
 This, in turn, causes you to relax cognitively and physically.

 The issue that arises with depressant drugs is that they can cause several adverse effects.
 These include tolerance, dependence, addiction, and depression.
 Because of these undesirable characteristics of estazolam, it is often used as a short-term solution to these medical ailments.
 It has been shown that after four weeks of benzo use, dependence and addiction can become prevalent.
 For those reasons, it is not suggested to use benzos for any longer as a means for treatment.
 When becoming tolerant, it can actually magnify the issues you were originally treating and make them worse.

 What makes this drug so beneficial for sleep problems is that it has a medium onset of action and a medium duration of action.
-Typically, faster-acting benzos are used for abuse, but still, estazolam can be abused for its intoxicating properties.
+Typically, faster-acting benzos are more prevalent for abuse, but still, estazolam can be abused for its intoxicating properties.
 When used in high doses, it can be similar to the buzz alcohol produces.

 The most common effects of estazolam include relaxation, dizziness, euphoria, loss of coordination, poor motor functions, loss of balance, and sleepiness.